kevintruong/til/C-Programming,-Part-1:-Introduction.md

 char *ptr2;
 ```

-Due to C's grammar, a `int*` or any pointer is not actually its own type.
+Due to C's grammar, an `int*` or any pointer is not actually its own type.
 You have to precede each pointer variable with an asterisk.
 As a common gotcha, the following
 ```C
 int* ptr3, ptr4;
 ```